hchautran/PiToMe/README.md

 #### Run

-Currently we are supporting `bert`,  and `distilbert` you can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.
+Currently, we are supporting `bert`,  and `distilbert` you can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.
 ```
 python main_tc.py \
    --algo pitome \